An Ultimate Guide To Types of Washers: Materials & Sizes

 Silicone Washers

 Silicon rubber washers can handle stressful conditions of temperature variation and offer flexibility in sealing.
-They are very mainly useful in situations where temperature variations are common.
+They are mainly useful in situations where temperature variations are common.
 For example, washers are particularly effective in making reliable seals and electrical insulation under difficult conditions.

 Zinc-Plated Washers

 As the name implies, these washers provide a corrosion-protection layer, since zinc plating, makes it more resistant to rusting.
-Moreover, these are suitable for applications in high humidity or any form of exposure to moisture such as outdoors or marine applications that impact the uncoated metals.
+Moreover, these are suitable for applications in high humidity or any form of exposure to moisture, such as outdoors or marine applications that impact the uncoated metals.

 Teflon Washers

 Teflon washers combine low friction and chemical resistance with high working temperatures.
 These washers can handle aggressive chemicals or high-temperature systems.
-So, as may you see them in pharmaceutical industries or chemical processing industries.
+So, as you may see them in pharmaceutical industries or chemical processing industries.
 Teflon washers are ideal for long-term usability in sealing applications and electrical insulation.

 Types of Washers: Size Comparison: SAE Vs. USS